19 September 2016

 Thursday I was proud to sponsor a technical session with the Australian Water Association on Asset Management.
 It included presentations from Sydney Water, MidCoast Water and Pure Technologies.

 Both Sydney Water and MidCoast Water have developed Asset Management frameworks based on the Institute of Asset Management landscape (GFMAM) approach.
-This provides the ability to define what asset management means to an organisation and how it will delivery it.
+This provides the ability to define what asset management means to an organisation and how it will deliver it.

 Both these organisations are delivering ISO 55000 complying systems, though they do not see the need to seek certification.
 Additionally, both organisations are utilising the Water Services Association of Australia “Asset Management Customer Value” (AMCV) maturity model.